temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

 In this part of the exercise, you will define your Signal.

-1. Open the `PizzaWorkflow.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory.
+1. Open the `PizzaWorkflow.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory
-1. Define the void method `fulfillOrderSignal` in the interface.
-Annotate the method with `@SignalMethod`.
-It should take a single boolean that signifies if the order was fulfilled.
+1. Define a method `fulfillOrderSignal` in the interface.
+It should return `void` and take a `boolean` as an input parameter, which signifies whether the order was fulfilled.
+1. Annotate the new `fulfillOrderSignal` method with `@SignalMethod`
-1. Save the file.
+1. Save the file
-1. Open the `PizzaWorkflowImpl.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory.
+1. Open the `PizzaWorkflowImpl.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory
 1. Implement the `fulfillOrderSignal` method
-   1. This method should set the instance variable `fulfilled` the the value of the boolean that was passed in as a parameter.
+   1. This method should set the instance variable `fulfilled` the the value of the boolean that was passed in as a parameter

 ## Part B: Handling the Signal

 You will now handle the Signal you defined in part A, and let the Workflow know what to do when it encounters the `fulfillOrderSignal`.

 1. Open the `PizzaWorkflowImpl.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory.
-   1. In , locate the `Workflow.await(() -> this.fulfilled);` call in the `workflow` method.
+   1. In the `orderPizza` method, locate the `Workflow.await(() -> this.fulfilled);` call in the `workflow` method.
 This will block the Workflow until a Signal is received.
    1. Locate the code that crafts the `Bill` object and the `try/catch` block that invokes the `sendBill()` method:
       1. Wrap this call in an if statement that checks to see if the value of the instance variable `fulfilled` is true.
-If so, execute the activity.
+If so, execute the activity
-      1. Add a logging statement within the `try/catch` statement stating if the Workflow execution was complete or not and provide the result.
+      1. Add a logging statement within the `try/catch` block stating if the Workflow Execution was complete or not and provide the result
-1. Save the file.
+1. Save the file

 ## Part C: Create a Stub on the Pizza Workflow